Beginnings (collection)

 Beginnings is a collection of science fiction stories and poems by American writer Gordon R. Dickson.
 It was first published by Baen Books in 1988.
-Most of the stories originally appeared in the magazines Astounding, Future, Analog Science Fiction and Fact, Fantastic, Fantasy and Science Fiction, Galaxy Science Fiction, Fantastic Universe and Worlds of Tomorrow.
-The poems first appeared in The Final Encyclopedia.
+The majority of the stories had originally appeared in the magazines Astounding, Future, Analog Science Fiction and Fact, Fantastic, Fantasy and Science Fiction, Galaxy Science Fiction, Fantastic Universe and Worlds of Tomorrow.
+The poems had first appeared in The Final Encyclopedia.